 Many people spend at least half the year awaiting the return of summer.
 They dream of long, hot days, and weather warm enough to allow them to finally expose their skin to the sunlight.
 There are some places, however, where summer is an almost perpetual state of being—where the heat can get unbearable and the sun is something to seek respite from rather than revel in.
-According to the Guinness Book of World Records, the hottest place in the world is Death Valley in California, where temperatures reached 134ºF/ 56.7ºC on July 10, 1913.
+According to the "Guinness Book of World Records," the hottest place in the world is Death Valley in California, where temperatures reached 134 degrees F (56.7 degrees C) on July 10, 1913.
 This article takes a look at eight of the hottest cities in the world, some of which are record-holders in their own right.

 Mecca, Saudi Arabia

 Highest Temperature Recorded: 121.6 degrees F (49.8 degrees C)

 Famous as the birthplace of Muhammad, Mecca is Islam’s holiest city.
 It’s also another scorchingly hot destination, with around 22 rainy days per year and average annual highs of 100.5 degrees F (38 degrees C).
 The highest temperature recorded in the city is 121.6 degrees F (49.8 degrees C), but even in winter, average temperatures hover at a balmy 77 degrees F (25 degrees C).
 Of course, the majority of Mecca’s visitors aren’t there for the weather—instead, millions of Muslim pilgrims arrive each year to perform the Hajj.
 The city is home to the world’s largest mosque, Masjid al-Haram, and the Kaaba, considered the House of Allah; however, Mecca is strictly off-limits to non-Muslim visitors, although that may change in the future once Saudi Arabia starts issuing tourist visas to non-Muslims.

 Highest Temperature Recorded: 120 degrees F (49 degrees C)